 Every vehicle maker is now committed to electrification in some form on all new models.
-For Australian-market 4WDs it’s a certainty that we’ll see ‘real’ 4WDs – vehicles with true off-road capability – in increasing numbers in the next two years.
+For Australian-market 4WDs it’s a certainty that we’ll see ‘real’ 4WDs – vehicles with true off-road capability – in increasing numbers in the next few years.

 First up, we reckon the majority of 4WD hybrids will be petrol/electric, not diesel/electric.
 There is little appetite for diesels in the northern hemisphere, thanks to repeated violations of emissions laws by virtually all diesel engine makers.
+However in 2022 Land Rover has the diesel hybrid Defender and the Range Rover Sport petrol hybrid.
+More models are scheduled for 2022/23.

 All the hybrid SUVs we’ve tested have mimicked diesel economy, so the old bogey of high petrol-engine fuel consumption seems to be dead.
-On top of that, a plug-in hybrid can run for at least 50 kilometres on electric power alone, following an overnight battery charge, so much metro running can be done without petrol use at all.
+On top of that, a plug-in hybrid can run for at least 50 kilometres on electric power alone, following an overnight battery charge, so much metro running can be done without fuel use at all.

 Some 4WD owners are worried about the durability of electric motors in water crossings, but we think those fears are groundless: every septic sewage-treatment system has a submerged electric motor that runs reliably for years.